- We've helped over 2,000 families each clear on average $52,194 of debt.

 But in reality, that’s usually not a big deal.

 Your employer is already aware of your debt problems because they have to process your garnishment each payday.
 So in reality, filing for bankruptcy may show that your are taking steps to put your finances in order.

-The U.S. Bankruptcy Code’s anti-discrimination section states that no employer can “terminate the employment of, or discriminate with respect to employment against” “an individual who is or has been a debtor” in bankruptcy.
+The U.S. Bankruptcy Code’s states that no employer can “terminate the employment of, or discriminate with respect to employment against” “an individual who is or has been a debtor” in bankruptcy.
 That means your employer is also prohibited from reducing your pay or demoting you because of your bankruptcy filing.

 It’s important to understand that the Code only makes termination or discrimination illegal if done “solely” because of your bankruptcy filing.

 So, bankruptcy won’t prevent you from being fired or demoted .↑ Back to top

 I filed with Upsolve.
 Read my story →

 If you’re applying for jobs, will your potential employer find out that I filed for bankruptcy in the past?
 Usually yes.